Medication-Assisted Treatment Programs

-Once this medication goes into your system, you may find that you feel normal.
+Once this medication goes into your system, you may feel normal.
 You may not have any desire to use opioids.

 When a patient takes Sublocade in MAT and receives therapy and medical support, they have a better chance of achieving success in recovery.

-If you decide to enroll in medication-assisted treatment, you will first meet with the admissions team.
-They will talk to you about your addiction history, the substance of choice, and some other aspects of your life.
+If you enroll in medication-assisted treatment, you will first meet with the admissions team.
+They will talk to you about your addiction history, your substance of choice, and other aspects of your life.
 From there, they can determine which medications you should have in your treatment plan.

 Other Things You May Receive in MAT

 You will receive some medications in MAT.
-However, there are also other services you may receive in a medication-assisted treatment program.
+However, you may also receive other services in a medication-assisted treatment program.
 Some of these addiction recovery services include: